MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/quotas-limits.md

 recommendations: false
 ---

-# Azure Agent Runtime quotas and limits
+# Azure AI Agent Service quotas and limits

-This article contains a reference and a detailed description of the quotas and limits for Azure Agent Runtime.
+This article contains a reference and a detailed description of the quotas and limits for Azure AI Agent Service.

-## Quotas and limits for the Azure Agent Runtime service
+## Quotas and limits for the Azure AI Agent Service service

-The following sections provide you with a guide to the default quotas and limits that apply to Azure Agent Runtime:
+The following sections provide you with a guide to the default quotas and limits that apply to Azure AI Agent Service:

 | Limit Name | Limit Value |
 |--|--|